GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 # Additional Resources
-For more information about the Google Cloud IoT Edge Embedded C Client, see these other documents in the [GitHub repository](https://github.com/googlecloudplatform/iot-edge-sdk-embedded-c):
+For more information about the Google Cloud IoT Device SDK for Embedded C, see these other documents in the [GitHub repository](https://github.com/googlecloudplatform/iot-device-sdk-embedded-c):

 ### README.md